cbor-wg/CBORbis/j.md

   0b101_01001 (major type of 5, additional information of 9 for the number of pairs) followed by the 18 remaining items.
 The first item is the first key, the second item is the first value, the third item is the second key, and so on.
-Because items in a map come in pairs, their total number is always even:  A map that contains an odd number of items (no value data present after the last key data item) is not well-formed.
 A map that has duplicate keys may be well-formed, but it is not valid, and thus it causes indeterminate decoding; see also {{map-keys}}.

 Major type 6:
-: a tagged data item ("tag") whose tag number is the argument and whose enclosed data item is the single encoded data item that follows the head.
+: a tagged data item whose tag is the argument and whose value is the single following encoded item.
 See {{tags}}.

 Major type 7:
 : floating-point numbers and simple values, as well as the "break"